Articles by William Francis

 In America, issues about the innocence or guilt of a person charged with a crime are decided by American citizens.
 At trial, jurors are sworn to follow the law of the land, and to review the actions and the statements of the prosecutors and the police, as they decide a defendant’s fate.

 Service on a jury is one of the highest and most necessary duties of citizenship.
-Only a jury made up of American citizens has the power to make a decision on a defendant's innocence or guilt.
-Judges assume this power only when a defendant waives the right to a trial by jury.
+A jury made up of American citizens has the power and the responsibility to make a decision on a defendant's innocence or guilt.
+Judges assume this power only when a criminal defendant waives the right to a jury trial.

 A jury becomes the embodiment of the power of the government.
 The members of the jury are citizens, from whom the power of the government is derived.